jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 The results depicted in @fig_24 reveal several key insights.
 Firstly, there is a clear correlation between increasing pressure in the hydrogen container and a higher probability of self-ignition.
 Conversely, at low pressure values, self-ignition could be avoided across all investigated gas environments.
 This observation is particularly significant, as preventing unwanted hydrogen ignitions is considered a paramount safety criterion for practical hydrogen applications.
 When evaluating the data based solely on the criterion of preventing self-ignition, a hierarchy of safety emerges among the tested ambient gases.
 Oxygen (O#sub[2]) as the ambient gas presents the most hazardous working conditions for hydrogen applications.
 While pure air and nitrous oxide (N#sub[2]O) show more favorable behavior compared to oxygen, they are still deemed unsafe by the author of this thesis.
 Among the tested gases, only acetylene (C#sub[2]H#sub[2]), a combustible gas itself, demonstrated the ability to meet safety demands for pressures below $230 "bar"$.

 Revisiting key points from @chap_2_1 and this section confirms that hydrogen possesses both safety-concerning and beneficial properties.
-Despite potential hazards, hydrogen could be regarded a viable option for practical applications when handled responsibly and with a comprehensive understanding of its unique characteristics @Landucci2010 @jallais2017effects @Klell2018 @Rosen2018 @Thomas1997.
+Despite potential hazards, hydrogen could be regarded as a viable option for practical applications when handled responsibly and with a comprehensive understanding of its unique characteristics @Landucci2010 @jallais2017effects @Klell2018 @Rosen2018 @Thomas1997.
 Notably, @Landucci2010 concludes that the risks associated with compressed hydrogen are comparable to those of liquefied petroleum gas and natural gas.
 It is important to recognize that the referenced studies primarily originate from specialized testing environments or the automotive industry.
 While their results offer valuable insights for #glspl("swith"), significant differences exist between these contexts and the specific requirements of aircraft applications.
 To fully appreciate these nuances and their implications for #glspl("swith"), it is necessary to revisit some of the specificities of #glspl("swith").

 In #glspl("swith"), hydrogen tanks are integrated into the aircraft wings.
 These tanks need to maintain high internal pressure and volume to ensure high volumetric energy densities.
 Moreover, they bear the dual burden of holding internal pressure while withstanding external loads.
 The aviation industry's quest for minimal weight coupled with high safety demands suggests the use of Type IV tanks, as explained in @chap_1_2.
 However, this design choice introduces additional safety considerations.
 In the event of a rupture, the high-speed dispersion of #gls("cfrp", long:true) tank fragments could pose severe risks to both personnel and measurement devices.
 Furthermore, if #gls("cfrp") composites break down, they may release microscopic particles or fibers into the air.
 Inhalation of these particles can lead to respiratory problems, a risk that is particularly acute in confined, poorly ventilated spaces.
 The goal of maximizing hydrogen load during flight necessitates the optimization of tank pressure and volume.
 This requirement emphasizes a key distinction between #glspl("swith") and most other applications of compressed hydrogen cylinders: the size of the tanks.
-For instance, the APUS i-2 @APUS_1 has a wingspan of $13.2 "m "$, with approximately $gt.approx 50%$ of its length occupied by four cylindrical high-pressure tubes.
+For instance, the APUS i-2 @APUS_1 has a wingspan of $13.2 " " upright("m")$, with approximately $gt.approx 50%$ of its length occupied by four cylindrical high-pressure tubes.
 In comparison, the Airbus A350-1000 has a wingspan of about $64 "m "$ and a flight range of $16,482 "km"$ @link_Airbus_350.
-Assuming that 50% of this wingspan could accommodate tubes, this would equate to a total tube length of $64 "m " times 0.5 = 32 "m "$.
+Assuming that 50% of this wingspan could accommodate tubes, this would equate to a total tube length of $64 "m " times 0.5 = 32 " " upright("m")$.
-However, it is important to note that the goals of maximizing tank size and internal pressure can inadvertently enhance the risk of self-ignition, as highlighted earlier in this section.
+Yet, it should be emphasized that the goals of maximizing tank size and internal pressure can inadvertently enhance the risk of self-ignition, as highlighted earlier in this section.

+// --------------------------- diffusion altitudes -------------------------- //
 Another key distinguishing factor for #glspl("swith"), particularly in comparison to land vehicles, is their operation across a range of altitudes.
 This variability in operational environment introduces several intricate phenomena.
 At higher altitudes, the reduced ambient pressure creates a greater pressure differential between the hydrogen tanks and the surrounding environment.
 This increased differential potentially induces higher velocities of hydrogen release in the event of a leak.
 It is significant to note that if the release velocity does not exceed the speed of sound in hydrogen, a hydrogen shock wave is not anticipated.